dknight/whoopee/2024-05-09 deque-or-double-ended-queue.md

 ![Figure 01: Deque illustration](/assets//img/deque01.svg)

-Implementation of the deque using `table` module is very simple in Lua.
+Implementation of the deque using `table` is very simple in Lua.

 ```lua
 -- create deque as empty table